TheDragonNidhogg/Blackjack/README.md

 ## Code
 If you wish to view the code, you may open the the project file named Blackjack at path ...\Blackjack in Microsoft Visual Studio Community 2019 Version 16.8.3
+If you wish to build it again, open the project file, click the build tab and select Build Blackjack.

 ## Features
 This Project is a game of Blackjack with all the basic features that entails.